thomasInes/shyftlabs-test/README.md

 npm run start
 ```

-this should open the application localhost:3000 in your browser.
+This should open the application in http://localhost:3000 on your browser.

 ## Notes